Need Help? Give us a call.

 As the buyer, you’ll want to have a good accountant on your side to review the business’s financials.
 It may also be beneficial to have a good business lawyer to represent you in negotiations and to help you understand how the transaction will be structured.

-If you’re buying an existing business for the first time, a business broker might very well be worth the cost.
-But if you’re confident you can handle the process on your own, then you might want to hold off on hiring a broker until the very end—because even the savviest entrepreneurs can have trouble filing forms and following proper legal procedure.
+If you’re looking to buy a business for the first time, a business broker may be worth the cost.
+But if you’re confident you can handle the process on your own, hold off on hiring a broker until the very end—because even the savviest entrepreneurs can have trouble filing forms and following proper legal procedure.

-Due diligence—the process of gathering as much information and intel on a business as you can before buying it—is a critical step in your journey to becoming a business owner.
+Due diligence—the process of gathering as much information and intel as you can before you buy a business—is a critical step in your journey to becoming a business owner.
 During this period, you should work with an accountant and lawyer to make sure you’ve got all the information you need to move forward.

 Before you can begin your due diligence, the seller will most likely ask for a signed confidentiality agreement or nondisclosure agreement.
 By signing, you agree not to disclose any confidential information about the business that’s uncovered during the due diligence process.
 This protects the seller in case you decide not to buy after reviewing all the documents.

 There are plenty of business documents, files, agreements, and statements that you’ll want to collect and analyze, ideally with the help of a lawyer and accountant.

 Here are some of the must-have documents when doing due diligence in the process of seeking to buy a business:

 1. Business Licenses and Permits